 7 Kid-Friendly Winter Hikes in the Atlanta Area

-Keep in mind that amid the pandemic some parks offices, visitors centers, and even bathrooms might be closed.
-Visit the websites for COVID-19 protocols before heading out.
-And while we always try to promote safe activities, remember to wears masks and maintain a social distance.
-If a hike appears too crowded, try using the “nearby” search feature on our event calendar to find other exciting options.
+Visit the grounds websites for COVID protocols before heading out in case of recent closures.
+Remember to bring water and masks and maintain a social distance; if a hike appears too crowded, try using the “nearby” search feature on our event calendar to find other exciting options.

 Discover the unique geological formations of Arabia Mountain.
 Photo courtesy of Arabia Mountain

 Family-Friendly Hiking Trails in the Atlanta Area

 Arabia Mountain is conveniently located in metro Atlanta, just 20 minutes east of downtown Atlanta.
 There are some 30 miles of trails that make up the Arabia Mountain PATH, with an Instagram-worthy geological formation that gives this destination an otherworldly feel.
 There are also a variety of rare flora that grow around the rock face.
 Be aware parking is limited on weekends.

 Kennesaw Mountain National Park - Kennesaw

 There are several hikes, most of them family friendly, spread throughout this national park that spans just under 3,000 acres.
 The hike to the top of the mountain is a great opportunity to blend a brisk workout with a history lesson as you make your way to the top of Kennesaw National Mountain Battlefield Park, lingering over some of the remnants of the Civil War battle that was fought there in 1864.